 To put this in to perspective, men who weigh more than 220lbs have a 44% higher risk when compared to men who weigh 150lbs.
 Women who fit the same bill have a 90% increased risk.
 Having a HgA1c indicative of pre-diabetes increases risk by 68% and HgA1c indicative of diabetes increases risk by 182%.

 When we look at the physiology behind stone formation it makes perfect sense.
-Obese people and those with Type 2 diabetes are more at risk for leaky gut, chronic inflammation, and a greater proportion of M1 to M2 macrophages.
-Both accumulate more LPS in their gut, leaky gut increases absorption of LPS which causes the inflammation and macrophage polarization that lock oxalate into tissues and form calcium oxalate stones.
+Obese people and those with Type 2 diabetes are more at risk for leaky gut, chronic inflammation, and activated immune cells.

-In my personal opinion, probably the biggest culprit that isn’t Type 2 diabetes is leaky gut induced accumulation of LPS in the blood.
-Address that, and you’ve addressed the problem.
-This also helps explain why a low oxalate diet works for autism.
+This helps explain why a low oxalate diet works for autism.
 Data has shown that children with autism have much higher plasma and urinary oxalate levels than healthy children.

-But, children with autism also have leaky gut, which would cause increased oxalate absorption and also explain why they have a more than 5-fold elevation in lipopolysaccharide-binding protein, a marker of LPS absorption than healthy controls.
-It also explains the chronic inflammatory state and may ultimately be the reason oxalates are a problem.
+But, children with autism also have leaky gut, which impairs oxalate removal.
+They have a more than 5-fold elevation in lipopolysaccharide-binding protein, a marker of LPS absorption, than healthy controls.
+This explains the chronic inflammatory state and may ultimately be the reason oxalates are a problem.

-So the most pragmatic approach is to address the leaky gut at some point, not maintain a low oxalate diet ad infinitum.
-Our intestine is exquisitely designed to handle oxalate with transporters that pump it back in to the gut as are most of our organs, and it’s unlikely that oxalate is triggering leaky gut.
+The most pragmatic approach is to address leaky gut at some point, not maintain a low oxalate diet ad infinitum.
+Our intestine is exquisitely designed to handle oxalate with transporters that pump it back in to the gut.
+Most of our other organs do as well, and it’s unlikely that oxalate is triggering leaky gut.